 - we are an early stage company with a history of substantial net losses.
-We have never been profitable and we have an accumulated deficit of approximately \$214.4 million (as of September 30, 2018); - we expect to incur net losses in the future, and we may never achieve sustained profitability; - we need to raise additional capital to continue as a going concern; - our failure to meet the continued listing requirements of The Nasdaq Capital Market could result in a de-listing of our common stock; - our financial condition may be materially adversely affected in an event of default under our credit facility; - our sale of our common stock may cause substantial dilution to our existing stockholders and could cause the price of our common stock to decline; - our business depends upon our ability to increase sales of our current products and assays and to develop and commercialize other products and assays; - our business depends on executing on our sales and marketing strategy for our products and diagnostic assays and gaining acceptance of our current products and assays and future products and assays in the market, for which we expect to continue to incur significant expenses; - our business depends on our ability to continually develop new products and diagnostic assays and enhance our current products assays and future products and assays, for which we expect to continue to incur significant expenses; - our business depends on our ability to effectively compete with other products and diagnostic assays, methods and services that now exist or may hereafter be developed; - our business depends on our senior management; - our business depends on our ability to attract and retain scientists, clinicians and sales personnel with extensive experience in oncology, who are in short supply; - our business depends on our ability to enter into agreements with commercialization partners, who may not perform adequately or be locatable, for the sales, marketing and commercialization of our current products and assays and our planned future products and assays; - we expect to expand our business internationally, which would increase our exposure to business, regulatory, political, operational, financial and economic risks associated with doing business outside of the United States; - our financial condition may be materially adversely affected by healthcare policy changes, including legislation reforming the United States health care system; - our business depends on being able to obtain coverage and adequate reimbursement from governmental and other third-party payers for assays and services; - our business depends on satisfying any applicable United States (including Food and Drug Administration) and international regulatory requirements with respect to products, assays and services, and many of these requirements are new and still evolving; and - we need to obtain or maintain patents or other appropriate protection for the intellectual property utilized in our current and planned products, assays and services, and we must avoid infringement of third-party intellectual property.
+We have never been profitable and we have an accumulated deficit of approximately \$189.6 million (as of September 30, 2017); - we expect to incur net losses in the future, and we may never achieve sustained profitability; - we need to raise additional capital to continue as a going concern; - our failure to meet the continued listing requirements of The NASDAQ Capital Market could result in a de-listing of our common stock; - our financial condition may be materially adversely affected in an event of default under our credit facility; - our sale of our common stock may cause substantial dilution to our existing stockholders and could cause the price of our common stock to decline; - our business depends upon our ability to increase sales of our current products, assays and services and to develop and commercialize other products, assays and services;

+- our business depends on executing on our sales and marketing strategy for our products and diagnostic assays and gaining acceptance of our current products, assays and services and future products, assays and services in the market, for which we expect to continue to incur significant expenses; - our business depends on our ability to continually develop new products and diagnostic assays and enhance our current products assays and future products, assays and services, for which we expect to continue to incur significant expenses; - our business depends on our ability to effectively compete with other products and diagnostic assays, methods and services that now exist or may hereafter be developed; - our business depends on our senior management; - our business depends on our ability to attract and retain scientists, clinicians, laboratory personnel and sales personnel with extensive experience in diagnostics and/or oncology, who are in short supply; - our business depends on our ability to enter into agreements with commercialization partners, who may not perform adequately or be locatable, for the sales, marketing and commercialization of our current products, assays and services and our planned future products, assays and services; - we expect to expand our international business, which would increase our exposure to business, regulatory, political, operational, financial and economic risks associated with doing business outside of the United States; - our financial condition may be materially adversely affected by healthcare policy changes, including legislation reforming the United States health care system; - our business depends on being able to obtain coverage and adequate reimbursement from governmental and other third-party payers for assays and services; - our business depends on satisfying any applicable United States (including Food and Drug Administration) and international regulatory requirements with respect to products, assays and services, and many of these requirements are new and still evolving; and - we need to obtain or maintain patents or other appropriate protection for the intellectual property utilized in our current and planned products, assays and services, and we must avoid infringement of third-party intellectual property.